CityofToronto/bdit_data-sources/wys/api/README.md

 4. The script will again call the `statistics` call in `get_statistics()` to grab the counts and speed.
 5. The script will insert the data to postgreSQL.
 6. The script will check to see if there are new `api_id` not in `wys.locations`.
 If so, it will retrieve information about these signs using `get_location`, parse the data into a suitable format, and insert it to `wys.locations`.
+7. The script will call the 2 aggregation functions in postgreSQL and refresh the views.

 ## PostgreSQL Processing